Greenheart Group

 The company owns 13,000 hectares of softwood plantation forest in New Zealand and 322,000 hectares of concessions and harvesting rights in Suriname.
 Greenheart sells softwood logs to China, India, South Korea and also domestically in New Zealand.
 The company also sells hardwood lumber, and various wood products to China and European countries.

+In 2012 it commissioned a new sawmill and signed agreement to construct a bioenergy plant in Suriname.